 To secure a stable supply of energy and thereby contribute to sustainable economic growth and enhanced national security, the Korean government is strengthening international cooperation on energy and responding proactively to the changes in the global energy security environment.

 Notably, Korea has designated 47 diplomatic missions located in major energy-exporting and energy-importing countries in the Middle East, Africa, South and Central America, and Eurasia as ‘Prioritized Missions for Energy Cooperation’.
 These missions have made various diplomatic efforts for increased energy cooperation with those countries.
 In particular, Korea has promoted dialogues with the United States, which has emerged as a major energy exporter with the shale revolution, and Japan which shows high dependence on energy imports as does Korea to enhance energy cooperation.

 Moreover, Korea is actively involved in global efforts to make a transition to a low carbon economy in the energy sector, which have been gaining momentum after the adoption of the Paris Agreement in December 2015.
 In particular, Korea joined the efforts to launch the Mission Innovation.

-Based on the heightened international recognition of Korea‘s nuclear power plants after sealing a construction deal with the UAE, the Korean government is continuously exerting diplomatic efforts to expand further its nuclear power plants exports in major countries.
+Based on the heightened international recognition of Korea‘s nuclear power plants, the Korean government is continuously exerting diplomatic efforts to expand further its nuclear power plants exports in major countries.